 We approach each divorce case by encouraging the fair and equitable resolution of all financial, support and custody issues.
 It is essential that you be provided with every piece of information that you can use so you are completely knowledgeable when it comes to assets, liabilities and incomes (actual or computed) of all parties concerned.
 Having this information is the best way for you to fully understand your situation and make truly informed decisions on every aspect of the dissolution of your marriage.

 Is all the wealth in our estate subject to division?
-Perhaps not, see our discussion of Non-Marital Assets here.
+Perhaps not.

 Are all my defined benefit or defined contribution pension plans included in the divorce?
 See here for our discussion of these and similar questions.
 What is the difference anyway?